When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 US gambling laws make a major distinction between traditional sports betting and wagering real money on fantasy sports contests.

 Thanks to some very specific language that was included in the 2006 Unlawful Internet Gambling Enforcement Act, fantasy sports has been classified as a game of skill and not a game of chance.
-That distinction makes fantasy sports betting exempt from all gambling laws.
+That distinction makes daily fantasy sports (DFS) exempt from all gambling laws.

 Playing fantasy sports is an awesome way to get more involved in the games you love and you also have the opportunity to win real money.